dinomatic/docs.dinomatic.com/source/docs/kemoku/registration.md

 ![Kemoku Plugin registration](https://media.dinomatic.com/images/docs/kemoku/kemoku-setup.jpg)

+If you get an error that the license key is not correct and the registration fails:

+- make sure there are no white spaces in the beginning or at the end of the key
+- if you have firewall installed on your server, make sure requests to dinomatic.com are not being blocked

 ### Set Reviews Page Slug

 On the same plugin setup page you can set up your reviews pages slug.